 Cris Moore (58m 33s):

 Well, I don't know.
 Then you have to look another 50 years in the future after that.
 I don't know.
-But I, I mean, even though I think human beings are easily deceived and easily led, I still think some kind of democracy is a good idea.
+But, even though I think human beings are easily deceived and easily led, I still think some kind of democracy is a good idea.
 I think we need much more robust discussions with more than 140 characters per utterance, to understand each other and to figure out together what we should do.
 But I think it would be very sad if the idea of a pluralistic society, a liberal in the classic sense society were to disappear.
-So yeah.
-I guess if people just study more, none, the non-Euclidean geometry, then, then they'll all agree with me.
+I guess if people just study more non-Euclidean geometry, then they'll all agree with me.

 Michael Garfield (59m 17s):

-Well, you know, this is, yeah.
-I've been thinking a lot about a paper Simon today.
-Oh, recently coauthored where he was talking about the multiple different heuristics for simplicity and to bring it back to your work on algorithmic justice, perhaps the question is why don't we have in the courtroom, multiple different algorithms that are, you know, like the five blind men feeling the elephant, like, it seems like this is a perfect example of a place where accepting a pluralistic approach would take us a long way towards solving some of these more abstract problems or routing around them.
+I've been thinking a lot about a paper Simon Dideo recently coauthored where he was talking about the multiple different heuristics for simplicity and to bring it back to your work on algorithmic justice, perhaps the question is why don't we have in the courtroom, multiple different algorithms that are like the five blind men feeling the elephant?
+It seems like this is a perfect example of a place where accepting a pluralistic approach would take us a long way towards solving some of these more abstract problems or routing around them.

 Cris Moore (59m 57s):

-Yeah.
-That's a good point because you know, the way that these actually, these things actually play out in practice quite often.
+That's a good point because the way that these actually, these things actually play out in practice quite often.
 So I can give you an example.
 There was somebody arrested in Albuquerque who had never been convicted.
-And so the algorithm used in, in Albuquerque, which is called the Arnold public safety assessment named after the Arnold foundation now called Arnold ventures.
+And so the algorithm used in Albuquerque, which is called the Arnold Public Safety Assessment named after the Arnold Foundation now called Arnold Ventures.
 Quite rightly in my opinion, does not count past arrests because as we said, some people are arrested much more often than others.
 For reasons of bias.
 It does look at past convictions.
 This person had never been convicted.
 There's zero convictions.

 Cris Moore (1h 0m 37s):